Podozamites: Description

 In the right conditions, Podozamites leaves sensu stricto preserve delicate cuticle and insect damage, and are thought to have been regularly shed.
 They are associated with conifer cones of the genera Swedenborgia, Cycadocarpidium, and Krassilovia.

 Podozamites leaves are strap-shaped or oblong, with smoothly parallel sides and dense longitudinal veins.
 They attach to a slender branch in a helical pattern, but twist into a distichous orientation (lying in a single plane along the branch).
 Both the upper (adaxial) and lower (abaxial) surfaces of the leaf have cells arranged into longitudinal bands.
 Some bands on the abaxial surface host broad stomata which are paracytic (with a subsidiary cell lateral to and paralleling each guard cell in a stoma).
 This is similar to Gnetales and especially bennettitaleans, suggesting that they may be related to these groups.

-The Krassilovia cone is roughly spherical and consists of densley packed interlocking overlapping bract-scale complexes surrounding a central axis.
+The Krassilovia cone is roughly spherical and consists of densely packed interlocking overlapping bract-scale complexes surrounding a central axis.
 The cone is thought to have disintegrated at maturity to release the winged seeds.
 By contrast, the Swedenborgia and Cycadocarpidium cones are elongate and are only loosely packed.